dntoll/1DV608/Assignment_2/Assignment2_Test_Cases_Mandatory.md

 ***

-##Test case 1.8: Still login after reload
+##Test case 1.8: Still logged in after reload
 Make sure we are kept logged in after a reload of the page

 ###Input: